thooks1203/echodeed/BCA_Demo_Script_2025-09-18.md

 > "Here's where EchoDeed becomes uniquely valuable for BCA.
 We've secured partnerships with local Burlington businesses that your families already know and love."

-**Showcase Local Partners:**
+**Showcase Local Partners (LIVE & OPERATIONAL):**
-- Burlington City Park Carousel - Free rides for families
+- Burlington City Park Carousel - Free rides for families ✅ ACTIVE
-- Putt-Putt Fun Center - Mini golf and arcade credits
+- Putt-Putt Fun Center - Mini golf and arcade credits ✅ ACTIVE
-- Burlington Sock Puppets Baseball - Family game tickets
+- Burlington Sock Puppets Baseball - Family game tickets ✅ ACTIVE
-- Sir Pizza Burlington - Family pizza nights
+- Sir Pizza Burlington - Family pizza nights ✅ ACTIVE
-- Alamance County Libraries - Book store credits
+- Alamance County Libraries - Book store credits ✅ ACTIVE
-- Chick-fil-A Burlington - Kids meals and treats
+- Chick-fil-A Burlington - Kids meals and treats ✅ ACTIVE

-> "These aren't generic corporate rewards.
-These are businesses in your community, supporting BCA families while encouraging kindness."
+> "These aren't mockups or concepts.
+These are live partnerships with businesses your families visit weekly.
+Students can redeem rewards today - this is a fully operational system."

-**[Show Dual Reward System]**
+**[Show Dual Reward System - LIVE TOKEN DEMONSTRATION]**
-> "When a student earns a reward, both the child AND the parent receive benefits.
-This creates powerful family engagement and makes parents advocates for the program."
+> "Here's the breakthrough - students can see their actual token balance.
+For example, this demo student has earned 230 $ECHO tokens through verified kindness acts.
+Both the child AND the parent receive benefits simultaneously, creating powerful family engagement."

+**[Demonstrate Multi-Tier Verification]**
+> "Notice the verification system that ensures authenticity: parent approval for high-value activities, photo evidence when appropriate, teacher oversight of classroom activities, and peer verification.
+This builds trust and prevents gaming the system."

 ### 4. Student Safety & Crisis Protection (2-3 minutes)